-Highlights of 2021 are as follows:
+Highlights of 2022 are as follows:

-- Book value per share increased from \$19.35 to \$20.81 after adjusting for the issuance of the 5% common stock dividend - Earnings per share of \$2.42 (basic and fully diluted) compared to \$2.27 (basic and fully diluted) after adjusting for the issuance of the 5% common stock dividend - Net income of \$19.6 million - Return on average equity (ROE) was 12.04% - Return on average assets (ROA) was 1.41% - · Excellent credit quality with no non-performing assets/foreclosures at year-end - Capital levels remained stable with a 12.30% core capital ratio and a 22.02% risk-based ratio at year-end 2021, substantially exceeding the minimum "well-capitalized" requirements of 5% and 10%, respectively - Net loans at December 31, 2021 were \$1.246 billion, up \$53.0 million or 4% from prior year-end
+- · Book value per share increased from \$19.82 to \$21.37 after adjusting for the issuance of the 5% common stock dividend - Earnings per share of \$2.50 (basic and fully diluted) compared to \$2.30 (basic and fully diluted) after adjusting for the issuance of the 5% common stock dividend - Net income of \$21.4 million - Return on average equity (ROE) was 12.15% - Return on average assets (ROA) was 1.43% - Excellent credit quality with no non-performing assets/foreclosures at year-end - Capital levels remained stable with a 12.94% core capital ratio and a 23.82% risk-based ratio at year-end 2022, substantially exceeding the minimum "well-capitalized" requirements of 5% and 10%, respectively - Net loans at December 31, 2022, were \$1.251 billion, up \$5.0 million from prior year-end

-Malaga Bank was awarded the Bauer Financial Inc. premier Top 5-Star rating for the 56th consecutive quarter as of December 2021.
+Malaga Bank was awarded the Bauer Financial Inc. premier Top 5-Star rating for the 60th consecutive quarter as of September 2022.
 Bauer Financial Inc. is one of the nation's leading independent bank rating and research firms.
-In July 2021, Malaga Bank was once again awarded the Daily Breeze 30th annual Reader's Choice Award as South Bay's Best Bank.
+In July 2022, Malaga Bank was once again awarded the Daily Breeze 32nd annual Reader's Choice Award as South Bay's Best Bank.

-We anticipate 2022 will present new challenges as the interest rate environment shifts and potentially affects the economy; however, we are committed to addressing the obstacles ahead and anticipate the continued success of Malaga Financial Corporation and its subsidiary, Malaga Bank.
+We are cautiously optimistic with regards to 2023 and are evaluating our strategic plan to be prepared for the various scenarios that we may encounter going forward.
+We are committed to addressing any obstacles ahead and anticipate the continued success of Malaga Financial Corporation and its subsidiary, Malaga Bank.

-On behalf of Malaga Financial Corporation and Malaga Bank, we thank our Board of Directors, management and staff for their commitment and contributions to our day to day success.
+On behalf of Malaga Financial Corporation and Malaga Bank, we thank our Board of Directors, management and staff for their commitment and contributions to our day-to-day success.
 And we thank you, our shareholders, for your loyalty, your business, and your investment.

+Randy Bowers

-Randy Bowers Chairman of the Board, President and Chief Executive Officer
+Chairman of the Board,

+President and Chief Executive Officer